Mourners mark 20th anniversary of Indonesia's Bali bombings

 But the Indonesian government is considering an early release for Bali bombmaker Umar Patek.
 He has only served half of his 20-year sentence.

-Jakarta has held off freeing him after angering Australia and victims' relatives who say his pending release has caused fresh trauma before they marked the anniversary.
+Jakarta held off freeing him after angering Australia and the victims' relatives, who say his pending release has caused fresh trauma before the anniversary.

+Survivors and relatives of the dead are still trying to reconcile with the bomb blasts that killed scores at Sari nightclub and Paddy's Bar.

+Paul Yeo's brother Gerard was killed, alongside five other members of the Coogee Dolphins rugby league team celebrating on their end-of-year trip.

 © 2022 AFP